vkernel/NSX-Security-Framework/USAGE.md

 2. Check that the following resources have been created:
    - VM tags for tenant, environment, application, and sub-application
    - Groups based on tags and IP addresses
-   - Services for allowed protocols and ports
+   - Services for allowed protocols and ports (both predefined and custom)
+   - Context profiles for application-level inspection (both predefined and custom)
    - Security policies with rules for environment and application traffic

 ## Deploying for Multiple Tenants